chahatdeep/BungeeNeRF/README.md

 ```
 @inproceedings{xiangli2022bungeenerf,
     title={BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering},
-    author={Xiangli, Yuanbo and Xu, Linning and Pan, Xingang, and Zhao, Nanxuan and Rao, Anyi and Theobalt, Christian and Dai, Bo and Lin, Dahua},
+    author={Xiangli, Yuanbo and Xu, Linning and Pan, Xingang and Zhao, Nanxuan and Rao, Anyi and Theobalt, Christian and Dai, Bo and Lin, Dahua},
     booktitle = {The European Conference on Computer Vision (ECCV)},
     year={2022}
 }